 Why Do Termites Lose Their Wings?

-The best defense against winged termites is a properly maintained home.
-This includes proper drainage, storage, ventilation and, most importantly, having a professional inspect your home for termites annually.
-If you find winged insects swarming in your home, it’s wise to call in an expert to identify the pest and the extent of the problem, whether it’s termite season or not.
+The best defense against termites is a properly maintained home.
+This includes proper drainage, storage, ventilation and, most important, having a professional inspect your home for termites annually.
+If you find winged insects swarming in your home, we recommend calling in an expert to identify the pest and the extent of the problem.